orion-research/coach/INSTALLATION.md

 # Local development
 These instructions assume you will be running COACH on your local PC.
 It is convenient to use Eclipse as an IDE, but not a requirement.
+It is also convenient to use source code analysis tools to improve quality, such as PyLint (see https://codeyarns.com/2015/01/02/how-to-use-pylint-for-eclipse/ on how to combine this with Eclipse).

 ## Neo4j
 Neo4j Community Edition needs to be installed on your local machine, and be started.